-3.2.1 Where a researcher is in doubt about the applicability of the provisions of the Code, or about the appropriate course of action to be adopted in relation to it, advice should be sought from the Pro-VC (Research), or from the Director of Research and Enterprise as Pro-VC (Research)'s representative.

-3.2.2 All students should in the first instance, seek advice from their designated academic supervisor.
+- 3.2.1 Where a researcher is in doubt about the applicability of the provisions of the Code, or about the appropriate course of action to be adopted in relation to it, advice should be sought from the Pro-VC (Research & Enterprise), or from the Director of Research and Enterprise as the Pro-VC (Research & Enterprise)'s representative. - 3.2.2 All students should in the first instance, seek advice from their designated academic supervisor.

-3.3 Specific requirements of the principles of Research Integrity
+3.3 Specific requirements of Research Integrity

-3.3.1 Research Integrity includes the following:

-- Fundamentals of research work such as: upholding rigour aligned to accepted disciplinary norms and standards, maintaining professional standards; documenting methods and outcomes; questioning one's own findings; attributing and acknowledging honestly the contribution of others; - (ii) Leadership and co-operation in research groups; - (iii) Undertaking research with the highest standards of ethical practice and research integrity; - (iv) Taking special account of the needs of early career researchers; - (v) Sourcing, using, managing, storing and archiving data for research effectively and in compliance with relevant standards and policies; - (vi) Sharing research outputs and data effectively and in line with the University's policies on Open Access; - (vii) Undertaking research in line with University policies, legal and regulatory requirements, and the relevant professional codes of practice.

-3.3.2 This Code must be implemented alongside all other relevant policies and standards published by the University.
-The University policies applicable to research may be accessed through the Research and Knowledge Exchange webpages, and the University may publish or revise its policies from time to time.
+- 3.3.1 Research Integrity includes the following: - i.
+Fundamentals of research work such as: upholding rigour aligned to accepted disciplinary norms and standards, maintaining professional standards; documenting methods and outcomes; questioning one's own findings; attributing and acknowledging honestly the contribution of others; - ii.
+Leadership and co-operation in research groups; - iii.
+Undertaking research with the highest standards of ethical practice and research integrity; - iv.
+Taking special account of the needs of early career researchers; - v.
+Sourcing, using, managing, storing and archiving data for research effectively and in compliance with relevant standards and policies; - vi.
+Sharing research outputs and data effectively and in line with the University's policies on Research Data Management and Open Access; - vii.
+Undertaking research in line with University policies, legal and regulatory requirements, and the relevant professional codes of practice. - 3.3.2 This Code must be implemented alongside all other relevant policies and standards published by the University11.
+The University policies applicable to research may be accessed through the Research and Knowledge Exchange webpages12, and the University may publish or revise its policies from time to time.
 Advice on the application of relevant policies may be sought from the Director of Research and Enterprise or their staff.